CrisLap/CrisLap/README.md

-# Hi , 👋 I'm Cristian
+# Hi , :clap: I'm Cristian

 I have a  quantitative degree in Finance, but now I’m an aspiring Data Scientist.
 Here you can find all my personal projects and those that I realized for Python and Data Science courses I studied.